notnil/chess/README.md

 ## Introduction

 Chess is a go library which provides common chess utilities such as move generation, turn management, checkmate detection, PGN encoding, and others.
-It is well tested and optimized for performance.
+It is well tested and optimized for performance and has no dependencies outside the standard library.

 ## Installation